ericbf/ynab-negative-rollover/README.md

-# YNAB Helper
+# YNAB Negative Rollover

 A script that enables you to rollover your negative balances in [YNAB](https://www.youneedabudget.com).
-I've contacted YNAB support multiple times to support this natively, and they basically said they don't want to (stupid!), so I did it myself using their [API](https://api.youneedabudget.com).
-It's hacky, but it works for us.
-The one downside that I don't really have a workaround for is that it messes up the "activity" total for a category with a rollover amount, as the rollover amount in rendered as a transaction.
+I've contacted YNAB support multiple times to support this natively – they basically said they don't want to (stupid!).
+So I did it myself using their [API](https://api.youneedabudget.com).
+It's hacky, but it works for my family.
+The one downside that I don't really have a workaround for is that it messes up the "activity" total for a category with a rollover amount, as the rollover amount is rendered as a transaction.

 ## Dependencies